neilotoole/gohdoc/README.md

 ## Overview

 In your Go package, execute `gohdoc .` (or just `gohdoc`).
-This will open the current package's godoc in the browser.
-You can also specify absolute and relative paths, or full or partial package names, e.g. `gohdoc fmt` or `gohdoc encoding/jso`.
-Fragments are preserved, so `gohdoc fmt#Println` will work.
+This will open the current package's godoc in the browser, starting a godoc http server if necessary.
+You can  specify absolute and relative paths, or full or partial package names, e.g. `gohdoc fmt` or `gohdoc encoding/jso`.
+Fragments are preserved, so`gohdoc fmt#Println` will work.
+Use `gohdoc -search` or `gohdoc -list` interrogate the set of packages on the godoc server.

 ## Install